-In this longer-term intercomparison of more than one year the array-spectroradiometer based BTS systems demonstrated their instrument performance published in Zuber et al. (2018b) and Egli and Gröbner (2018) for TOC determination as well during harsh environmental conditions like in Davos or Hohenpeißenberg.
-Both BTS setups, the fibre coupled entrance optic version by PMOD/WPC called Keberent and a diffusor optic based version by Gigabertz Optik GmbH called BTS Solar where during the whole measurement campaign period (differences below the uncertainty of the calibration).
-The used TOC retrieval algorithm, based on a Look-Up-Table (LUT), demonstrated as well to be robust and accurate in terms of TOC determination
+In this longer-term intercomparison of more than 1 year the array-spectroradiometer-based BTS systems demonstrated their instrument performance published in Zuber et al. (2018b) and Egli and Gröbner (2018) for TOC determination as well as during harsh environmental conditions like in Davos or Hohenpeißenberg.
+Both BTS setups, the fibrecoupled entrance optic version by PMOD/WRC called Koherent and a diffusor-optic-based version by Gigahertz Optik GmbH called BTS-Solar, ran for the whole campaign without any significant technical issues.